stakater/stakater-docs/docs/content/sre/gitops/bot-account.md

 ## 1. GitOps Repository

-Bot account needs `admin` permission in gitops repository as it's going to push to default branch of gitops repository.
-Bot account is used by Tekton pipeline and push changes in gitops repository.
+Bot account needs `admin` permission in GitOps repository as it's going to push to default branch of GitOps repository.
+Bot account is used by Tekton pipeline and push changes in GitOps repository.

 Default branch of repository is usually protected.
-In order to make any change to gitops repository, developers will have to make PR and merge it to default branch.
+In order to make any change to GitOps repository, developers will have to make PR and merge it to default branch.
 Bot account need to have `admin` permission to by pass this rule

 ## 2. Application Repository